Available tariffs for electricity meter types

 Time of use tariff

 Usage prices vary depending on the time of day.
-You will likely see three types of usage on your bill: peak, off-peak, and shoulder.
+You will likely see three types of usage on your bill: peak, controlled load, and shoulder.
 Pricing periods are determined by your supplier, but as a general rule of thumb are broken down as follows:

 - Peak: The most expensive period, usually in the weekday evenings.

-- Shoulder: Less expensive than peak, covers the times between peak and off-peak
+- Shoulder: Less expensive than peak, covers the times between peak and controlled load

-- Off-peak: The cheapest period, usually overnight on weekends.
+- Controlled load: The cheapest period, usually overnight on weekends.

 Some suppliers also offer additional pricing periods under flexible pricing periods, though these are not available in all areas.
-If you tend to use electricity during off-peak times, a time-of-use tariff could be a good option.
+If you tend to use electricity during controlled load times, a time-of-use tariff could be a good option.

 Type of meter required: Interval meter or smart meter.